clintlosee/FindALens/README.md

 Doing so will not only install [NPM](https://www.npmjs.org/) development dependencies, but will also install [Bower](http://bower.io) production dependencies.
 To add/remove dependencies you can modify the package.json file (development), and the bower.json file (production).
+***

+### Starting the local server

-You can run the application on your local machine by running the following command:
+You can run the application on your local machine by running the following command on Windows:

-     npm start
+     server.bat

+Or if you are on a Mac, you can start the local server by running the command:

+     server.sh

+___Note:___
+When stopping the server on a Windows machine, you will need to `cd ..` back to the main directory in order to execute any commands.
+This happens because when stopping the server with `CTRL +c` it will leave you inside the _app/_ directory.
+If you are using a Mac, you will not need to do this.

+***
+### Compiling the SASS and other Scripts

 CSS is handled through SASS.
 In order to compile your SASS/SCSS files, run the following command: